lawnclppings/scalepicker/README.md

 <img src="https://github.com/lawnclppings/scalepicker/blob/main/assets/previews/main.png?raw=true" height="400"> <img src="https://github.com/lawnclppings/scalepicker/blob/main/assets/previews/settings.png?raw=true" height="400">

-I originally decided to create this tool in python a few years ago when practicing for an audition.
+I originally decided to create this tool in python a few years ago to help me practice for an audition.
 Here it is in a nice little user friendly format, put this next to your metronome app for easy access!

 ### Built With

 - [Flutter](https://flutter.dev/)